Lick granuloma: Of lesion

-The lesion should also be treated.

-Class 4 infrared laser treatments have been used with much success, although it may take several treatments to achieve the desired outcome.
+The lesion should also be treated.Class 4 infrared laser treatments have been used with much success, although it may take several treatments to achieve the desired outcome.

 Licking can be prevented by the use of Elizabethan collars, dog leggings, battery-enhanced wraps, bandages, anti-licking ointments (which are bad tasting), and anti-lick strips (which are either bad tasting or simply provide a barrier).
 It is important to catch lesions early and keep the animal from licking them to then reduce inflammation and development of a habit.
 Topical medications such as corticosteroids or DMSO may be effective if used early.

 Small lesions may be injected with triamcinolone or methylprednisolone.
 Oral antibiotics are used to control infection.
 Surgery may be performed to remove whole lesions, but there is risk of continued self-mutilation to the area afterwards.
 Other potential treatments include cryosurgery, laser surgery, radiation therapy, and acupuncture.
-It is important to note that many dogs will lick at another leg, another area on the same leg, or someplace else, creating a new lick granuloma, if they are prevented from licking at the original one while it heals.
+Many dogs will lick at another leg, another area on the same leg, or someplace else, creating a new lick granuloma, if they are prevented from licking at the original one while it heals.